 Is solid wood flooring suitable for use with underfloor heating?

 Unfortunately not.
 The fluctuating temperatures of an underfloor heating (UFH) system will cause damage to solid wood.
 Heat makes the wood expand, which will then contract when the temperature returns to normal.
 This leads to warping and disfigurement of the wood flooring.

 Why are wider boards more expensive?

 Wide boards are cut form the middle of a tree.
 This means the wood itself is much cleaner, and is generally a higher grade of wood.

 All of our wood comes from sustainable forests across the globe.
 All of our woods hold authentic certificates of origin and chain of custody, from forests that are properly maintained with minimal damage to the local ecosystem.

-Have a question you’d like us to answer?
-Leave it in the comments below, ask a question on our product pages or visit our FAQ page.
+Hopefully our guide has provided the information you need to get on with buying solid wood flooring successfully.
+However, if our solid wood flooring guide has provoked a question or two, leave it in the comments below, ask a question on our product pages or visit our FAQ page.

 To speak to a professional about solid wood flooring options for your property, please get in touch, now.